batabutter/Doom1993MM/README.md

 https://wiki.libsdl.org/SDL2/Introduction

 If you're using Visual Studio 2022 (other versions not tested):
 Make sure the SDL2.dll file in the debug section where your executable is located.
+This can be done by either entering a comand in the Post Build Events or manually copy-pasting the file into the folder.